Tax Resources

 • TaxSlayer: Oregon Return > Credits > Refundable Credits > Surplus Credit (Kicker)

-• If the taxpayer does not have their 2020 OR return do the following:
+• If the taxpayer does not have their prior year OR return do the following:

 • Go to the credit in TaxSlayer and scroll to the bottom of the page.